BLS Releases August 2017 Consumer Price Index (Sept. 2017)

-According to the Bureau of Labor Statistics, the Consumer Price Index for all urban consumers (CPI-U) decreased 0.1 percent in May on a seasonally-adjusted basis.
-A decrease in the energy index was the main contributor to the monthly decrease, as the energy index fell 2.7 percent, led by a 6.4 percent decrease in the gasoline index.
+According to the Bureau of Labor Statistics, the Consumer Price Index for all urban consumers (CPI-U) increased 0.4 percent in August on a seasonally-adjusted basis.
+An increase in the indexes for gasoline and shelter were the main contributors to the monthly increase, as the energy index rose 2.8 percent, led by a 6.3 percent increase in the gasoline index.

-Excluding the volatile costs of food and energy, the index for all items less food and energy rose by 0.1 percent in May, as it did in April.
-However, many indexes declined in May including those for apparel, airline fares, communication, and medical care services.
+Excluding the volatile costs of food and energy, the index for all items less food and energy rose by 0.2 percent in August.
+Many indexes increased in August including those for motor vehicle insurance, medical care, and recreation.

-The all items index has risen 1.9 percent over the last 12 months ending in May, a smaller rise than the 2.2 percent average rise for the 12 months ending in April.
-However, it is still a larger rise than the 1.6 percent average annual increase over the past 10 years.
+The all items index has risen 1.9 percent over the last 12 months ending in August, a larger rise than the 1.7 percent average rise for the 12 months ending in July.

-The full press release can be found via the link below.
+The full press release can be found via the .pdf below.

 Next release is Friday, October 13, 2017 for the September 2017 Consumer Price Index.